mliew21396/remote-work/week-3/gps1-2/README.md

 - 2 Columns for content
 - a Footer

-The goal of this challenge is to create an simple version of the cheat sheet, **not** an exact replica (because that would be insanely difficult).
-It is simply to position the content in a similar manner using the wireframe requirements above.
+The goal of this challenge is to create an simple cheat sheet, **not** a replica of GitHub's PDF.
+Simply position the content using the wireframe requirements above.

 If you want to use a collaborative drawing site, you can use [Precursor](https://prcrsr.com/) or [flockdraw](http://flockdraw.com) (It's like a collaborative version of MSPaint).
 You don't need an account, and you can invite people by sharing the URL.
 You can also use any other wireframing tool and share your screen.
 (Or use a pen and paper and share).